CHCAA-EDUX/scientific-computing-01/classes/class2.md

 # "hm"
 ```

-3) When does the code in a function execute: during function definiton or function call?
+3) What is the difference between a function and a function call?

-4) What is the difference between a function a function call?
+4) When does the code in a function execute: during function definiton or function call?

 5) Write a function that calculates the average of all the numbers in a list